The Office (American TV series) season 3: Production

+The Office was officially renewed for a third season before the second-season episode "The Carpet" aired on January 26, 2006.
+Series star Jenna Fischer noted that while it is rare "to hear news of a pickup so early", the decision came early because of how pleased NBC was with the show's burgeoning success.

-The third season of the show was produced by Reveille Productions and Deedle-Dee Productions, both in association with NBC Universal Television Studios.
+This season of the show was produced by Reveille Productions and Deedle-Dee Productions, both in association with NBC Universal Television Studios.
 The show is based on the British series created by Ricky Gervais and Stephen Merchant, who are executive producers on the show and wrote the third-season episode "The Convict".
-The Office is produced by Greg Daniels, who is also executive producer and show runner.
-Returning writers from last season include Daniels, Michael Schur, Gene Stupnitsky, Lee Eisenberg, Jennifer Celotta, Mindy Kaling, Paul Lieberstein, and B. J. Novak.
-Joining the writing staff for the third season are Brent Forrester, Justin Spitzer, and Caroline Williams.
+This season was produced by Greg Daniels, who also served as its showrunner.
+Returning writers included Daniels, Michael Schur, Gene Stupnitsky, Lee Eisenberg, Jennifer Celotta, Mindy Kaling, Paul Lieberstein, and B. J. Novak.
+New writers for the season included Brent Forrester, Justin Spitzer, and Caroline Williams.

-Season three featured episodes directed by twelve different directors.
-Ken Kwapis, Ken Whittingham, Daniels, Randall Einhorn, Tucker Gates, Jeffrey Blitz, and Harold Ramis all directed multiple episodes.
-The remained only directed one episode for the season.
+This season's episodes were directed by twelve different directors: Of these individuals, Daniels, Ken Kwapis, Ken Whittingham, Randall Einhorn, Tucker Gates, Jeffrey Blitz, and Harold Ramis all directed multiple episodes, whereas Roger Nygard, Miguel Arteta, Julian Farino, Joss Whedon, and J. J. Abrams each directed an episode apiece.
 Gordon, Kwapis, Whittingham, and Daniels had all previously directed episodes during seasons one and two.
-The season also featured guest directing courtesy of Joss Whedon and J. J. Abrams.
-While The Office was mainly filmed on a studio set at Valley Center Studios in Van Nuys, California, the city of Scranton, Pennsylvania, where the show is set, was also used for shots of the opening theme.
+While The Office was mainly filmed on a studio set at Valley Center Studios in Van Nuys, California, the city of Scranton, Pennsylvania, where the show is set, was used for shots of the opening theme.

-The series was renewed before airing the second-season episode "The Carpet".
-Series star Jenna Fischer noted that "It is rare in this business to hear news of a pickup so early", but that NBC was very pleased with how well the show was doing.
-It had previously, and erroneously, been advertised that the show would finish its run at the end of March 2006.
-Fischer later explained that while the season would end—actually in May—the show would continue.

-Season overview

-Notable ongoing subplots from the third season and beyond include: